iqbal-arif/Codecademy/Full_Stack_Engineer/Notes/CSS/CSS-Grid Advanced.md

 In addition to setting the dimensions of implicitly-added rows and columns, we can specify the order in which they are rendered.

-grid-auto-flow specifies whether new elements should be added to rows or columns, and is declared on grid containers.
+grid-auto-flow specifies whether new elements should be added to rows or columns, and is **declared on grid containers**.

 grid-auto-flow accepts these values: